ilkkanml/TV_Project_Platform/project-bible/05-api-bible.md

 - Customers can only manage their own account.
 - Resellers can only access allowed reseller-scoped records.
 - Password hashes must never be returned.
+- Users must not assign roles to themselves.

 ## Plans Module

-The Plans module manages software access plans.
+The Plans module manages software/player access plans.

-Plans represent software/player access.
+Plans represent software access.

-Plans do not represent channel packages.

-Plans do not represent stream access.
+Plans do not represent:

+- Channel packages
+- Stream access
+- Playlist provider access
+- Content packages

 Admin endpoints may include: